+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company

+Emerging growth company

-Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company ompany, indicate by check mark if the registrant has electe new or revised financial accounting standards provided pur on Indicate by check mark ☐ Yes ☒ No whether the registrant is a shell company (as defined in Ru le 12b-2 of the Exchange Act). the number of outstanding shares of common stock of the erican Honda Motor Co., Inc. None of the shares are public
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \boxtimes No

+As of July 31, 2019, the number of outstanding shares of common stock of the registrant was 13,660,000 all of which shares were held by American Honda Motor Co., Inc. None of the shares are publicly traded.